Camden, New Jersey: Private education

 Holy Name School, Sacred Heart Grade School, and St. Joseph Pro-Cathedral School (founded in 1894) are K–8 elementary schools operating under the auspices of the Roman Catholic Diocese of Camden.
 They operate as four of the five schools in the Catholic Partnership Schools, a post-parochial model of Urban Catholic Education.
-The Catholic Partnership Schools are committed to sustaining safe and nurturing schools that inspire and prepare students for rigorous, college preparatory secondary schools or vocations.

 Higher education

 The University District, adjacent to the downtown, is home to the following institutions: